dgraph-io/dgraph/wiki/content/query-language/index.md

 ## GraphQL Variables

 `Variables` can be defined and used in queries which helps in query reuse and avoids costly string building in clients at runtime by passing a separate variable map.
-A variable starts with a $ symbol.
+A variable starts with a `$` symbol.

 {{< runnable vars="{\"$a\": \"5\", \"$b\": \"10\", \"$name\": \"Steven Spielberg\"}" >}}
-{
+query test($a: int, $b: int, $name: string) {
   me(func: allofterms(name@en, $name)) {
     name@en
     director.film (first: $a, offset: $b) {